-- 2. This securities class proceeding concerns reporting issuer TRQ, its majority shareholder, Rio Tinto, and (...) their management publishing documents (the "Impugned Documents") and making public oral statements (the "Impugned Statements") containing misrepresentations and omissions of material facts, as well as failing to make timely disclosure of material changes, all pertaining to the underground development project at TRQ's Oyu Tolgoi Mine.
-This action also concerns Rio Tinto and its management, which TRQ concedes exerts significant control and influence over TRQ, knowingly influencing TRQ and its representatives to release documents and make public oral statements containing misrepresentation as well as in the failure to make timely disclosure; - 3.
+- 2. This securities class proceeding concerns reporting issuer TRQ and its management publishing documents (the "Impugned Documents") and making public oral statements (the "Impugned Statements") containing misrepresentations and omissions of material facts, as well as failing to make timely disclosure of material changes, all pertaining to the underground development project at TRQ's Oyu Tolgoi Mine; - 3.
 Specifically, the Respondents misrepresented and failed to make timely disclosure that the underground development project at Oyu Tolgoi would take years longer and cost over a billion dollars more than represented, and thus the net present value of the Mine was overstated and required an impairment.
-The TRQ Respondents further misrepresented that TRQ and its board of directors (the "Board") and senior management were committed to the interests of TRQ and to transparency and robust corporate governance that mitigated any conflicts with TRQ's majority shareholder, Rio Tinto;

-- 3.1 At all times during the Class Period, TRQ represented that it was actively involved, "well plugged-in" and well aware of what was occurring with the underground development of Oyu Toloi, including receiving adequate data and updates from Rio Tinto and the external consultants who were working at the Mine, and being well informed about the cost and schedule of the Mine expansion project; - Rio Tinto, which is the entity hired by TRQ to manage the development of the underground development at Oyu Tolgoi, throughout the Class Period misrepresented the progress of and cost of the underground development of the Mine which it had been repeatedly told would take substantially longer and cost materially more than what it was publicly representing including significantly downplaying the known delays and cost overruns in monthly reports to the TRQ Respondents.
-Rather, Rio Tinto would engage in misleading annual re-forecasts of the schedule to make it appear as if the underground development was more closely adhering (and even surpassing) schedule, when it knew that it was behind in the critical path areas for the project. - 3.3 TRQ, which was contractually obligated to make disclosure which was consistent with the information provided by Rio Tinto and which Rio Tinto was permitted to review and comment upon, simply repeated the false information being provided by Rio Tinto, in violation of its disclosure obligations under applicable securities laws and despite its repeated insistences that it was well plugged in and knowledgeable of the true facts concerning the underground development at Oyu Tolgoi.
-An independent expert report of the delays and cost overruns at the Mine conducted after the Class Period, as well as a peer review of the report, also found that Rio Tinto was downplaying and misrepresenting the problems it knew to exist. - 4.
+The Respondents further misrepresented that TRQ and its board of directors (the "Board") and senior management were committed to the interests of TRQ and to transparency and robust corporate governance that mitigated any conflicts with TRQ's majority shareholder, Rio Tinto; - At all times during the Class Period, TRQ represented that it was actively involved, "well plugged-in" and well aware of what was occurring with the underground development of Oyu Toloi, including receiving adequate data and updates from Rio Tinto and the external consultants who were working at the Mine, and being well informed about the cost and schedule of the Mine expansion project; - 4.
 TRQ is a Canadian mining company focused on the operation and development of the Oyu Tolgoi copper-gold mine in Southern Mongolia, which at all relevant times was (and remains) the Company's principal and only material mineral resource property; - 5.
 The Oyu Tolgoi Mine was initially developed as an open-pit mining operation.
 Over 80% of the Mine's reserve value however, is located deep underground and accessible only by underground mining methods.
 Work on drilling the underground mine began in 2010, but was suspended in 2013 due to ongoing disputes between Rio Tinto and the Government of Mongolia (which is 34% owner of the Mine); - 5.1 As part of the agreement process with the Government of Mongolia to resume work on the underground expansion, feasibility studies were presented to the Mongolian Government which would greatly increase the annual production at Oyu Tolgoi;